arcticgenes/al_aws/readme.md

 ## Disclaimers

-*The SSL certificate is created via a terraform resource and is self-signed.
+*The SSL certificate used for the ELB is created via a terraform resource and is self-signed.
 A browser warning will pop-up when accessing the https site*

 *DNS propogations from AWS can take a few minutes.
 The URL endpoints may not work immediately.*